 Butternut Squash Pancakes

 - 2 cups butternut squash cooked and mashed

 - 1 cup nut butter or nut flour

 - 4 eggs

-- 2 tbsp tallow, lard or coconut oil
+- 2 tablespoon tallow, lard or coconut oil

-- Pour 1/4 c. of batter into the skillet and cook over medium heat until browned.
+Pour ¼ cup of batter into the skillet and cook over medium heat until browned.

 - Roasting butternut squash intensifies the flavors plus it is easier on your hands!

 - Pancakes are NOT just for breakfast - these make great sides to go with other meals.